Bank of England Meetings Explained | Everything you need to know about the BoE

 Over one million account holders* use us to trade the financial markets.
 Here's why.

-*StoneX retail trading live and demo account holders globally since Q4 2020.
+*StoneX retail trading live and demo accounts globally in the last 2 years.

-Over 99% of trades using our award-winning trading platforms are executed in less than a second.

-99.99% of all valid trades are executed by our market-leading trading technology and trading platforms.

 Bank of England FAQ